Accounting for shared covariates in semi-parametric Bayesian additive regression trees: BART

-where $\mbox{N}(\cdot)$ denotes the Normal distribution, $\sigma^{2}$ is the error variance, $g(\cdot) = \mu_{t\ell}$ is a function which assigns predicted values $\mu_{t\ell}$ to all observations falling into terminal node $\ell$ of tree $t$, $\mathbf{x}_{i}$ denotes the $i$-th row of the design matrix $\mathbf{X}$, $\mathcal{T}_{t}$ represents the topology of tree $t$, and $\mathcal{M}_{t} = \left(\mu_{t1}, \ldots, \mu_{t b_{t}} \right)$ is a vector comprising the predicted values from the $b_{t}$ terminal nodes of tree $t$.
-For notational convenience, we let $\mathcal{T} = (\mathcal{T}_{1}, \ldots, \mathcal{T}_{T})$ and $\mathcal{M} = (\mathcal{M}_{1}, \ldots, \mathcal{M}_{T})$ denote the sets of all trees and all predicted values, respectively.
-Regarding the number of trees $T$, \cite{chipman2010bart} recommend $T = 200$ as a default, though they suggest that $T$ can also be selected by cross-validation, depending on the application.
+where $\mbox{N}(\cdot)$ denotes the Normal distribution, $\sigma^{2}$ is the error variance, $g(\cdot) = \mu_{t\ell}$ is a function which assigns predicted values $\mu_{t\ell}$ to all observations falling into terminal node $\ell$ of tree $t$, $\mathbf{x}_{i}$ denotes the $i$-th row of the design matrix $\mathbf{X}$, $\mathcal{T}_{t}$ represents the topology of tree $t$, and $\bm{\mathcal{M}}_{t} = \left(\mu_{t1}, \ldots, \mu_{t b_{t}} \right)$ is a vector comprising the predicted values from the $b_{t}$ terminal nodes of tree $t$.
+For notational convenience, we let $\bm{\mathcal{T}} = (\mathcal{T}_{1}, \ldots, \mathcal{T}_{T})$ and $\bm{\mathcal{M}} = (\bm{\mathcal{M}}_{1}, \ldots, \bm{\mathcal{M}}_{T})$ denote the sets of all trees and all predicted values, respectively.
+Regarding the number of trees $T$, \citet{chipman2010bart} recommend $T = 200$ as a default, though they suggest that $T$ can also be selected by cross-validation, depending on the application.

-Unlike other tree-based algorithms, where a loss function is minimised to define the splitting rules in the growing process, in BART the splitting rules are uniformly defined (i.e., the covariates and their split-points are selected at random based on a uniform distribution).
+Unlike other tree-based algorithms where a loss function is minimised to define the splitting rules in the growing process, in BART the splitting rules are uniformly defined (i.e., the covariates and their split-points are selected at random based on a uniform distribution).
 In addition, the BART model learns the structure of the trees by greedy modifications consisting of four moves: grow, prune, change, and swap (see Figure \ref{BCART}).
 For instance, in the grow move, a terminal node is randomly selected and two new terminal nodes are created below it.
 During a prune move, a parent of two terminal nodes is picked at random and its children are removed.
 In the change move, an internal node is randomly selected and its splitting rule is changed.
-Finally, in the swap move, the splitting rules associated with two parents of terminal nodes are exchanged, with the parent nodes being selected at random.
+Finally, in the swap move, the splitting rules associated with a pair of parent-child internal nodes are exchanged, with the pair being selected at random.
+See \citet{JSSv070i04} for further details on these tree proposal moves.